open-telemetry/opentelemetry-specification/specification/metrics/api.md

 per distinct label set, per callback invocation.
 Read more about [current label sets for asynchronous instruments](TODO) below.

-@@@ HERE

 ### Meter Interface

 To produce measurements using an instrument, you need an SDK that implements the `Meter` API.
-This interface consists of a set of instrument constructors, and a facilities for capturing batches of measurements in a semantically atomic way.
+This interface consists of a set of instrument constructors, and a facility for capturing batches of measurements in a semantically atomic way.

 There is a global `Meter` instance available for use that facilitates